renovatebot/docker-buildpack/README.md

 ## Notice: Do not use the language docker tags

-Do not use the language docker tags like `renovate/buildpack:ruby` or `renovate/buildpack:5-ruby`, they are deprecated and won't be updated soon.
+Do not use the language docker tags like `renovate/buildpack:ruby` or `renovate/buildpack:5-ruby`, they are deprecated and won't be updated.
-Use `renovate/buildpack` or `renovate/buildpack:5` images but checkout latest version.
+Use `renovate/buildpack` or `renovate/buildpack:6` images but checkout latest version.

 ## Notice: Intention to Relocate